-When dealing with customers established or residing in a high-risk third country and in all other high-risk situations, firms should take an informed decision about which EDD measures are appropriate for each high-risk situation.
+Firms, when dealing with customers in all other high-risk situations, should take an informed decision about which EDD measures are appropriate for these situations.

-Firms should apply appropriate EDD, including the extent of the additional information sought and of the increased monitoring carried out, based on the reason(s) why the transaction or a business relationship was classified as high risk.
+Firms should apply appropriate EDD, including the extent of the additional information sought and of the increased monitoring carried out, based on the reason(s) why the transaction or a business relationship is classified as high risk.

-Firms should decide what EDD measures they deem appropriate.
-For example, in certain high-risk situations a firm may deem it appropriate to focus on enhanced ongoing monitoring during the course of the business relationship as opposed to applying other or additional EDD measures.
-Below is a non-exhaustive list of EDD measures which a firm may decide to take in order to mitigate the ML/TF risk.
+Apart from the specific EDD measures, which Firms are obliged to take when dealing with a customer established or residing in a high-risk third country, Firms should decide what EDD measures they deem appropriate.
+For example, in certain high-risk situations a Firm may deem it appropriate to focus on enhanced ongoing monitoring during the course of the business relationship as opposed to applying other or additional EDD measures.
+Below is a non-exhaustive list of EDD measures which a Firm may decide to take in order to mitigate the ML/TF risk.